-Current limitations in M. leprae research and the long incubation period of the disease means that we do not yet fully understand how the bacterium is transmitted.
+Current limitations in M. leprae research, combined with the long incubation period of the disease, have prevented researchers from fully understanding how the bacterium is transmitted.

-Various transmission routes have been proposed, of which include human-to-human transmission (e.g. skin to skin), the inhalation of contaminated aerosols in the form of Flugge droplets present in nasal secretions, as well as direct exposure to M. leprae through some type of trauma or contaminated water or soil sources.
+Various transmission routes have been proposed, which include human-to-human transmission (e.g. skin to skin), the inhalation of contaminated aerosols in the form of Flugge droplets present in nasal secretions, as well as direct exposure to M. leprae through some type of trauma, or through exposure to contaminated water or soil sources.
 Carrier states are also thought to be involved in the transmission of leprosy.

-A multitude of host factors are also thought to play a role in the spread of leprosy.
-For example, genetic predisposition, immune function and nutritional status appear to play a role in the progression of leprosy.
+A multitude of host factors is also thought to play a role in the spread of leprosy.
+For example, a genetic predisposition, immune function, and nutritional status appear to play a role in the progression of leprosy.
 In fact, variation in the manifestations of leprosy is believed to be a result of the differences in the genetic make-up of the susceptible host, the differential mechanisms of activating metabolic pathways by the microbe, as well as Schwann cell reprogramming.

 Risk factors for leprosy

-The limited information on the transmission of M. leprae makes it increasingly difficult to identify conclusions on what risk factors are associated with this disease.
+The limited information on the transmission of M. leprae makes it increasingly difficult to identify conclusions as to what risk factors are associated with this disease.
 While this may be true, research in this area has found correlations between the incidence of leprosy and the following factors: